-- Assessment of the current pumping regime to manage pumping on site in order to achieve wet soggy conditions across the site, while also avoiding impacts on the Cloncreen wind farm and energy storage infrastructure. - Initial hydrological modelling (depression analysis) indicates that a significant part of the site between windfarm infrastructure has the potential to retain wet conditions.
+- Assessment of the current pumping regime to manage pumping on site in order to achieve wet soggy conditions across the site, while also avoiding impacts on the Cloncreen wind farm and energy storage infrastructure.
+Two pumps are to be retained on site to maintain drainage for the windfarm infrastructure and the Ash Repository Facility.
+Pumping is required not to lower water levels in general (like the regime during peat extraction), but to remove excess surface water from the site. - Initial hydrological modelling (depression analysis) indicates that a significant part of the site between windfarm infrastructure has the potential to retain wet conditions.
 It is anticipated that this will develop a mosaic of wetland cutaway habitats.
 Hydrological management will look to optimise summer water levels to maximise the extent and development of emergent wetland vegetation (fen, reedswamp, wet grassland, wet woodland/scrub) and retain soggy conditions.
-Water-levels will be modified by drain-blocking and by adjusting piped drainage, where possible. - Re-wetting the extensive areas of peat remaining on site within the former production area using berms and drain blocking. - Undertaking intensive drain blocking (up to 7/100 metre) and managing overflows in areas where depression analysis predicts wet conditions will occur.
-Drain blocking will also occur across other areas in order to retain surface water locally. - Some targeted drain blocking in marginal (degraded) remnant raised high bog areas is proposed as part of this plan, although they are small in size and degraded nature. - The existing silt ponds will be retained and maintained during the rehabilitation phase.
+Water-levels will be modified by drainblocking and by adjusting piped drainage, where possible. - Re-wetting the extensive areas of peat remaining on site within the former production area using berms and drain blocking. - Undertaking intensive drain blocking (up to 7/100 metre) and managing overflows in areas where depression analysis predicts wet conditions will occur.
+Drain blocking will also occur across other areas in order to retain surface water locally. - Some targeted drain blocking in marginal remnant raised high bog areas is proposed as part of this plan, although they are small in size and degraded nature.

+- The existing silt ponds will be retained and maintained during the rehabilitation phase.
 During the monitoring and verification phase the silt ponds will be continually inspected and maintained, where appropriate.
-When it is deemed that the silt ponds are not required, as the bog has been successfully

-- stabilised and there is no run-off of suspended solids, the condition of the silt ponds will be reviewed.
+When it is deemed that the silt ponds are not required, as the bog has been successfully stabilised and there is no run-off of suspended solids, the condition of the silt ponds will be reviewed.
 The silt ponds will either be de-watered (water levels lowered to a level where the silt pond will naturally develop as a small wetland feature), left in situ, or infilled (where discharges do not require silt control). - Targeted fertiliser applications to accelerate vegetation establishment on areas of bare peat on headlands and high fields as required, see Drawing no. DR-23-13-28 'Targeted fertiliser map', in the accompanying Mapbook.